 The ground surface at the Site is relatively flat with an elevation of approximately 667 ft North American Vertical Datum 1988 (NAVD88).
 The ground surface gently slopes to the north/northeast toward the Owasco Outlet River (approximately 657 ft NAVD88) located approximately 500 ft to the north.
 Although the overall flow of the Owasco Outlet River is from the south to the north, the river flows east to west north of the Site.
+Unconfined overburden groundwater occurs generally between 5 and 14 feet (ft) below ground surface (bgs) at the Site and flows generally from southwest to northeast across the Site.

-Unconfined overburden groundwater occurs generally between 5 Local geology includes several layers of fill and native soil (the overburden).
-Overburden thickness averages approximately 20 feet.
+Local geology includes several layers of fill and native soil (the overburden).
+Overburden thickness averages approximately 20 feet at the Site.
 Fill materials range in thickness from 5 to 7 ft and consist of brown silt and fine to medium sand, some fine to coarse gravel, and trace wood, coal slag, brick fragments, ash, and/or cinders.
-Native soil beneath the fill consists of brown sandy silt ranging in thickness from approximately 3 to 8 feet.
-This unit is underlain by a red-brown silty clay/clayey silt ranging in thickness from 3 to 8 feet.
+Native soil beneath the fill consists of brown sandy silt ranging in thickness from approximately 3 to 8 ft.
+This unit is underlain by a red-brown silty clay/clayey silt ranging in thickness from 3 to 8 ft.
 The underlying bedrock is limestone of the Middle Devonian Onondaga Formation.